sudeshgama/employee-management-api/README.md

 # Employee Management API

-The Employee Management API is a RESTful API built with **NestJS** and **Prisma** to manage employees and their tasks.
+The Employee Management API is a RESTful API built with **NodeJs**, **ExpressJs** and **Prisma** to manage employees and their tasks.
 It provides endpoints for creating, reading, updating, and deleting employees and tasks, as well as querying tasks assigned to specific employees.

 ## Features